DIY-Double Glazing: How to Double Glaze Windows Cheaply

 Step Two: Measure Your Window Frame

-Step Three: Cut Your Film to Size
+Step Three: Cut Your Film to The Correct Size

 Once the tape is up, it’s best to leave it for a little bit to ‘settle’.